gc-proto/service-canada/README.md

 ## Links in GitHub

 Relative links in GitHub are odd.
-./ looks for the file the folder you're on
+- ./ looks for the path in the folder you're on
-../ looks for the file one folder up
+- ../ looks for the path one folder up
-../../ looks for the 2 folders up etc.
+- ../../ looks for the path 2 folders up
+- etc.

 --------------------